-On May 19th, Hannah Fitzgerald shared the following post in a Facebook group.
+On May 19th,2020 Hannah Fitzgerald shared the following post in a Facebook group.

-I am one of the 4 missionaries for the Church of Jesus Christ of Latter-day Saints in the world who has been dealing with Coronavirus.
+I am one of the missionaries for the Church of Jesus Christ of Latter-day Saints who has been dealing with Coronavirus.
 Here is a piece of my story.